Creeping Jenny Growth and Care Guide

 Is Creeping Jenny Annual or Perennial?

 Creeping Jenny is a hardy perennial that thrives in USDA Zones 3–9, where it reliably returns year after year.
-In colder zones, the plant dies back to the ground during winter but re-emerges with vigor in the spring, quickly re-establishing its lush growth.
-In warmer climates, Creeping Jenny often remains semi-evergreen, retaining some of its vibrant foliage through mild winters.
-For gardeners in frost-prone areas, applying a light mulch in late fall can provide added root protection and ensure a healthy start in the spring.
-Its perennial nature, coupled with its resilience, makes Creeping Jenny an enduring and valuable addition to gardens across a wide range of climates.
+In colder zones, the plant dies back to the ground during winter but re-emerges with vigor in the Spring, quickly re-establishing its lush growth.
+In warmer climates, Creeping Jenny often remains semi-evergreen, retaining some of its vibrant foliage through mild inters.
+For gardeners in frost-prone areas, applying a light mulch in late Fall can provide added root protection and ensure a healthy start in the Spring.

 How to Grow & Care for Creeping Jenny